Blog

 As quality engineers working with mission-critical systems, we often get asked: Should we use Playwright or Selenium for end-to-end testing?
 The answer, as usual, depends on context.

 In the browser automation space, Playwright vs Selenium is one of the most common debates among test engineers.
-Being a company with over 16 years of experience in automation testing for mobile and web apps, we’ve seen both tools succeed and fail in different contexts.
+Being a company with nearly 2 decades of experience in automation testing for mobile and web apps, we’ve seen both tools succeed and fail in different contexts.

-In this article, we walk through the key differences between Playwright and Selenium, how they perform in real-world conditions, and what we’ve learned from using both in complex, highly regulated environments.
+In this article, we walk through the key differences between Playwright and Selenium, how they perform in real-world conditions, and what we’ve learned from guiding teams in complex, highly regulated environments.

 Flaky tests?
 Slow feedback?
 Endless maintenance?